Find your nearest store

 Why Do You Need a Wood Heater?

+Melbourne's winter weather is frequently cold and cloudy, with wintery southern winds bringing an extra bite to the low temperatures.
 As such, it’s crucial to have a form of heating for your home so you and your family can stay warm, no matter how the weather turns.

 Wood burning heaters are the perfect heating unit for places like Melbourne with a mostly cold temperature.
 These heaters produce radiant heat and can heat a room faster than warm air being circulated through vents.